Auto-compiles less stylesheets and auto-reloads them in the browser.

 npm install -g lessio

 This will generate an example configuration file with the name lessio.json.
 Edit this file and change the mappings configuration so it reflects your project structure.
-Each mapping has a name to distinguish between mappings in the lessio log feedback.
-A mapping's main LESS file(which can import other less files) is specified with a relative path in the mapping' in directive.
-The out directive is a relative path that the lessCss compiler uses to write the result to.
-This css file is eventually included in your project's html head.
+Each mapping has a main LESS file(which can import other less files) specified with a relative path in the mapping' in directive.
+The out directive is a relative path the lessCss compiler uses to write the result to.
+This css file is included in your project's html head.

 The href mapping directive is used to recognize the mapping's out CSS in the browser, when a reload is triggered.
-This can be the full path or a partial href, as long it uniquely identifies this CSS file.
+This can be the full path or a partial href, as long it uniquely marks this css-file.

-Normally you don't have to change anything here, unless you want to run LessIO's watch service on another port...
+Basically you don't have to change anything here, unless you need to run lessio on another port...

-Now that you have a bookmarklet in the browser's navigation bar, open the URL to your development site(e.g. http://localhost:8123).
-CLick on the LessIO bookmarklet link in the navigation-bar and start editing your LESS files(as specified in the configation mapping).
-Once you save a LESS file, it should trigger an autocompile on the out file and an autoreload on the href version in the browser.
+Now that you have a bookmarklet in your navigation bar, open the url to your development site, e.g. http://localhost:666 CLick on the LessIO link in the navigation-bar and start editing your LESS files, as specified in the configation mapping.
+Once you save a LESS file, it should trigger an autocompile/save on the out file and an autoreload on the href version in the browser.
+Happy styling!